web-illinois/toolkit/CONTRIBUTING.md

 As a member of the web-illinois organization, you will be able to see the repositories within the organization.
 You can download the code for your own use, create issues, and comment on existing issues and pull requests.

-## Building and testing

-Uses NPM.
-See the general readme.md to check this.

 ## Code Standards

-Building the site:
-* .eleventy.js manages the test area
-* .eleventy-test-site.js manages the samples section

-File suffixes:
-* .vis.js handles the visual test cases

 ### HTML